About the centre

 Portsmouth Deaf Centre has its own bar facilities for the Deaf Club on a Saturday night and private events including a pool table.

-So Portsmouth Deaf Club will now be closed as from 17th March 2020 until further notice.
 Your co-operation in upholding this request will be much appreciated.
 Thank you.

 Portsmouth Deaf Friendly Club